warcampsurvivor/death-pong-demo/README.md

 ## install (prebuilt)

-drop `BespokeTrainer.dll` into `BepInEx\plugins` in your game folder. that's it.
+drop `Trainer.dll` into `BepInEx\plugins` in your game folder. that's it.

 ## notes

-buggy. some toggles can desync from the actual game state if you flip them mid-animation, aimbot can whiff on weird camera angles, and the demo watermark skip occasionally needs a second to kick in after a scene change. not actively maintaining this so don't expect fixes, use at your own risk.
+buggy. some toggles can desync from the actual game state if you flip them mid-animation, aimbot can whiff on weird camera angles, not actively maintaining this so don't expect fixes, its delivered as is. if you ask why didn't i precompile it for you, its because i believe in open source and if u have to open ghidra its against what im for